 Contributions to the solution of the two disjoint paths problem are found in several places.
-Larman and Mani [Lar] and Watkins [Wa] address the question: "What properties of an undirected graph guarantee the existence of two node disjoint paths between any two pairs of nodes in the graph?"
-Yossi Shiloach now claims to have solved the two disjoint paths problem for any undirected graph [Sh].
-His solution expands results of Watkins for a graph G such that the complete graph on five nodes is homeomorphic to a subgraph of G and the node connectivity of G is at least four.
-It extends earlier results of Perl and Shiloach for planar graphs [Perl].
+Larman and Mani [14] and Watkins [20] address the question: "What properties of an undirected graph guarantee the existence of two node disjoint paths between any two pairs of nodes in the graph?"
+Yossi Shiloach has found a polynomial time algorithm to solve the two disjoint paths problem for any undirected graph [17].
+His results expand those of Watkins for a graph G such that the complete graph on five nodes is homeomorphic to a subgraph of G and the node connectivity of G is at least four.
+They extend earlier results of Perl and Shiloach for planar graphs [15].